 NPLK19003U Applied Cool Climate Viticulture and Enology

 The handling and technology of wine making will include: Handling before fermentation, followed by fermentation which include yeast species, fermentation biochemistry, influence of temperature, sugar, alcohol and oxygen.
-Moreover subjects like malolactic fermentation, stabilisation, clarification and aging (oak) will be covered.
-The topics will be covered in theory and hands on experience will be attained on selected aspects through micro vinification experiments.
+Moreover subjects like malolactic fermentation, stabilisation, clarification, oxidation and aging (oak) will be covered.
+The topics will be covered in theory and through hands on experience with micro vinification experiments.

 Finally the course will focus on important wine components such as aroma, phenols and acids from both a theoretical and an applied angle.
-The students will analyse and discuss aroma profiles in some commercial wines and the management of phenol and acid profile will be studied in micro scale experiments.
+The students will analyse and discuss wine styles based on aroma profiles in some commercial wines.
+While the management of phenol and acid profile will be studied in micro scale experiments with focus on new product innovation including use of new microbiological approaches.
 Students will be familiar with the art of wine tasting and appreciation.

 The course addresses students within horticulture, agriculture and food science and technology.
 A fundamental and applied understanding of wine cultivation and processing will be given and the complex effects on final wine quality will be elaborated.